Internationalization of the RMB

 The Renminbi (“RMB”) is the legal currency of China.

 Despite China’s prominent role in the global economic order, the country’s currency is not internationalized.
-It is neither used by non-residents or actors outside of China, nor sought out for investment transactions and trade settlement.
-This contrasts to the world’s most popular reserve currency, the US dollar, which is used as the medium of exchange in the majority of cross-border transactions.
-For example, a Thai exporter and Peruvian importer would use USD to denominate, invoice, and settle transactions, even though both companies have their own currencies.
+It is neither used by non-residents, nor sought out for investment transactions and trade settlement.
+This contrasts to the world’s most popular reserve currency–the US dollar–which is employed as the medium of exchange in the majority of cross-border transactions.
+For example, a Thai exporter and Peruvian importer would use USD to denominate, invoice, and settle business transactions rather than their respective Baht or Sol.

 History of RMB Internationalization

-China declared capital account convertibility as a long-term goal in 1993 and has reiterated this promise in each 5 Year Plan since.
+China’s top leadership declared capital account convertibility as a long-term goal in 1993 and have reiterated the promise in every subsequent 5 Year Plan.

-To achieve this goal, China’s leaders unpegged the RMB from the USD and implemented a “controlled float” system, adjusted with reference to a basket of currencies.
+To achieve this goal, policymakers unpegged the RMB from the USD and implemented a “controlled float” system, adjusting the RMB with reference to a basket of currencies.

 In December 2003, the Hong Kong Monetary Authority permitted banks in Hong Kong to begin conducting RMB business.
-In practice, the business was limited, restricted to retail deposits and remittances in RMB-denominated accounts.
-Activity was slow until 2008, when the Global Financial Crisis (2007-2008) exposed the limitations of a system dominated by the US Dollar.
+In practice, the business was limited; it was restricted to retail deposits and remittances in RMB-denominated accounts.
+Progress largely stalled until 2008, when the Global Financial Crisis exposed the limitations of an international system dominated by the US Dollar.

 - Establishing currency swap lines with foreign central banks

 - Loosening settlement restrictions on trade and cross-border remittances transacted in RMB

 - Permitting issuance of offshore RMB-denominated bonds